bszonye/civ7-re-sorts/README.md

 - groups resources by type, with city resources first, factory last.
 - uses locale-appropriate sorting for names.
 - does not modify **any** game scripts, for maximum compatibility.

+## localization
+the mod is language-independent during play. only the mod configuration screen contains localized text.

+supported languages:

+- German (translated by Chr1Z93)

+thank you for your help!